-For each 100g you get approximately 176mg of this mineral, which represents 44% of DDR.
+For every 100g you get approximately 176mg of this mineral, which represents 44% of DDR.

-Phosphorus, Potassium and Manganese are also present in good quantities, as are some B vitamins.
+Phosphorus, Potassium and Mangadesive are also present in good amounts, as are some B-complex vitamins.

-In terms of macronutrients, peanuts are mainly composed of fats, representing 50% of this food.
+At the macronutrient level, peanuts are composed mostly of fats, representing 50% of this food.

-For proteins the values are around 24% and for carbohydrates 22%, part of which are fibers.
+As for proteins the values are around 24% and in the case of carbohydrates 22%, part of which are fibers.

-And yes, the famous peanut butter has similar values, provided you opt for natural versions, without additives.
+And yes, the famous peanut butter has similar values, as long as you opt for natural versions without additives.

-Whole Rice is an excellent source of carbohydrates, but not only that.
+Brown Rice is an excellent source of carbohydrates, but not only.

-If you use this food in your diet regularly, you are ingesting a good amount of Magnesium as well.
+If you use this food in your diet regularly, you are eating a good amount of Magnesium as well.

-For every 100g of raw weighed rice, Integral Rice provides you with 143mg of Magnesium, which represents 36% of DDR.
+For every 100g heavy to raw, Brown Rice provides you with 143mg of Magnesium, which represents 36% of DDR.

-It also has high quantities of Manganese and other minerals in significant quantities, such as Potassium and Phosphorus.
+It also has high amounts of Mangadesio and other minerals in significant amounts, such as Potassium and Phosphorus.

-In terms of macronutrients, whole rice is composed of approximately 76% carbohydrates, with small amounts of protein and almost no fat.
+At the macronutrient level, Brown Rice is composed of approximately 76% carbohydrates, with small amounts of protein and almost without fats.

-The list is long, and to finish, we have the spinach.
+The list's long, and to finish, we've got the Spinach.

 Spinach is a very interesting vegetable to include in your diet.

-At Magnesium level you find approximately 79mg per 100g of this raw vegetable, which corresponds to 20% of DDR.
+At the level of Magnesium you find approximately 79mg per 100g of this raw vegetable, which corresponds to 20% of ddr.

-When it comes to macronutrients, you won’t find much, since most of this food is water.
+When it comes to macronutrients you won't find much, since much of this food is water.

-Practically fat-free, carbohydrate and protein values are also extremely low, and they will hardly contribute much to your diet here.
+Practically fat-free, carbohydrate and protein levels are also extremely low, and will hardly contribute much to your diet here.

-As you may have noticed, you can achieve the necessary Magnesium values through feeding.
+As you may have noticed, you can achieve the necessary magnesium values through food.

-Add some seeds to some meals, ingest some dried fruits and use vegetables, mainly spinach, and easily meet your daily needs for this mineral.
+Add some seeds to a few meals, eat some dried fruits and use vegetables, especially spinach, and easily meet your daily needs of this mineral.

-But taking into account the foods on the list, except in specific cases, it will hardly be necessary.
+But in view of the foods on the list, unless in specific cases, it will hardly be necessary.

-Obviously there are many more Magnesium-rich foods, and if your favourites aren’t here, you can always use the comment area below to tell us what they are!
+Obviously there are many more magnesium-rich foods, and if your favorites aren't here, you can always use the comments area below to tell us what they are!

 Note.
-The values used are only approximations and you should consult the product labels, since different origins and different brands lead to different nutritional values.
+The values used are only approximations and you should consult the labels of the products, since different origins and different brands lead to different nutritional values.